senderh55/enhancing-handwriting-project/README.md

-# enhancing-handwriting-project
+# ScribbleBoost

+An adademic final project.

-Occupational Therapist's Handwriting Tracking Tool This tool is designed to help occupational therapists track their patients' progress with handwriting practice.
-By using this system, therapists can provide interactive writing practice for their patients while also monitoring their progress through data analytics.
+ScribbleBoost is designed to help occupational therapists track their patients' progress with handwriting practice.
+By using ScribbleBoost, therapists can provide interactive writing practice for their patients while also monitoring their progress through data analytics.

-Technologies Used
+Technologies Used:__
-Front-end: ReactJS
+Front-end: ReactJS__
-Back-end: NodeJS
+Back-end: NodeJS__
-Database: MongoDB
+Database: MongoDB__
-UI Framework: MaterialUI
+UI Framework: MaterialUI__
 Features
 Interactive writing practice exercises
 Real-time tracking of patient progress
-Data analytics to track progress over time User-friendly interface designed for occupational therapists Getting Started
+Data analytics to track progress over time User-friendly interface designed for occupational therapists

+Getting Started
 To get started with this tool, follow these steps: